Cikle/Cikle/README.md

 # 👋 Hello, I'm Cikle!

-Welcome to my GitHub profile!
-I'm a passionate Computer Science student from Switzerland with a keen interest in application development.
-I grew up bilingual, speaking both Chinese and German, with a solid proficiency in English as well.
+Hello and welcome to my GitHub profile!
+I’m a passionate Computer Science student from Switzerland with a keen interest in application deveopement and a strong focus on design.
+Growing up bilingual in Chinese and German, with proficient English skills.

 ## ⛔Just a quick heads-up: my website is currently under construction, so some features might not be fully functional yet.⛔